 branch history.

-Run git checkout -b mode
+Run git switch -c mode

 .
 Make the following changes: